Alec-DeSouza/RxChange-Java/README.md

-# RxChange - Reactive Change Model for Java
+# RxChange-Java - Reactive Change Model for Java
-RxChange is a library that implements the reactive change model for Java.
+RxChange-Java is a library that implements the reactive change model for Java.
 It was designed to simplify the code required to update application components (e.g. UI, database) based on changes in data, while maintaining consistency and reliability.

 Under the hood, the library uses [RxJava](https://github.com/ReactiveX/RxJava) for publishing and subscribing to change events and [Guava](https://github.com/google/guava) to provide immutable snapshots for collections of data.